Founder & Executive Director

 Pamela is a visual and performing artist with a background in education.
 After traveling through eleven countries in North America, Europe and Africa, she has accumulated enriching influences of world cultures and developed a succinct appreciation for engaging in building of strong community dynamics.
 Mother of ten children and Grandmother of ten, Mrs. Badila continues to evolve in the purpose of guiding youth to their highest potential.
 Co-founder of the prestigious Diata Diata International Folkloric Theatre with husband, Elombe Andre Badila.
 The family based ensemble produces live performances of traditional music, song, dance and folklife stories.

 Emily is a perpetual seeker, often asking questions like: Who are we?
 Why are we here?
 What can we contribute?
 Upon graduating from Cornell University, Emily committed herself to exploring these questions.
-She found inspiration and perseverance in New York City through various creative communications endeavors.
+She found inspiration in New York City pursuing various creative communications endeavors.
 She found family and community while learning how to make damn good sourdough bread in New York's Finger Lakes region.
-She found commitment and patience working as a vegetable and flower farmer in the Hudson Valley.
+She found beauty and balance working as a vegetable and flower farmer in the Hudson Valley.
 And, through experiences at a children's museum, various schools, and now at Perfect Ten, Emily found her passion for helping girls discover and uncover passion of their own.
 She embraces the opportunities to learn about each girl's personal journey, to prompt critical thought, and to help girls find acceptance and love towards themselves and others.
 Emily is humbled to share divine space with such divine young women.